OSTEOPATHIC BOARD CERTIFICATION

 Component 4 requires physicians to engage in continuous quality improvement through comparison of personal practice performance measured against national standards for their medical specialty.

-The American Osteopathic Addiction Medicine Examination Committee requires all diplomates to follow the Component 4 requirements of their primary certifying board.
+The American Osteopathic Geriatric Medicine Examination Committee requires all diplomates to follow the Component 4 requirements of their primary certifying board.
 Please contact your primary certifying board for more information.